-This navigation authority review is being administered through the support committees of BSS.
+This navigation authority review was administered through the support committees of BSS.

-The hire trade and other stake holders are participating
+The hire trade and other stake holders are participated

-The outcomes of the review will see hirer safety delivered through an appropriate balance between the roles and responsibilities of the navigation authorities, hire operators and hirers themselves.
+The aim: hirer safety delivered through an appropriate balance between the roles and responsibilities of the navigation authorities, hire operators and hirers themselves.

-The aim is to influence navigation authority licensing conditions, as well as BSS hire boat requirements, which were last reviewed in 2002.
+The review influenced navigation authority licensing conditions, as well as BSS hire boat requirements, which were last reviewed in 2002.

 Stage 1: risk-review NOTE: The stage 1 risk review is not a 'fundamental' review, it is looking at what has changed since the time a risk review was last carried out in 2007 in support of the MCA/BM/AINA Code for the Design, Construction and Operation of Hire Boats, Part 1: Power driven boats (Hire Boat Code).

 This stage included the open forum events in November 2013 for hire boat operators to bring their own experiences to the process.

 The consultant's report containing initial recommendations from the risk review and assessment stage of the navigation authorities general review of hirer safety is available to download from a link on the stage 1 page now.

 Stage 2: navigation authority proposals developed

 Stage 3: public consultation The consulation on the proposed revision of the BSS Hire Boat Requirements (04/09/2015 - 13/11/2015) has now closed